Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC11049838/

-• Population: Human clinical trials, small RCTs, animal models, mechanistic studies.
+• Population: Human clinical studies, small RCTs, animal models and mechanistic studies.

-• Intervention: PBM applied to endocrine-related areas (thyroid, testes, brain)
+• Intervention: PBM on endocrine-related areas (thyroid, brain, testes).

-• PBM may influence cortisol, testosterone, thyroid hormones, melatonin
+• Possible effects on cortisol, testosterone, thyroid hormones and melatonin

-• Mechanistic links via mitochondrial activation & neuroendocrine signaling
+• Mechanistic links via mitochondrial stimulation and neuroendocrine signaling

 1. Saltmarche A, et al. Significant improvements in cognition & sleep reported in dementia patients after PBM (2017)